 Life in the north of England teaching Adele and living under the friendly and watchful eye of the housekeeper, Miss Fairfax (played by Dame Judi Dench).
 Things going bump in the night, strange noises and muffles screams don’t even bother her.
 The master of Thornfield Hall, Edward Rochester is gone for extended periods of time.
 The boss being gone for months at a time sounds like the perfect job to me.
 Everything is going along peacefully until the master comes home suddenly.
 Then thing change…

 The Sexy, Moody, Handsome Mr. Rochester

 A tortured man, with a terrible secret, Mr. Rochester is the perfect gothic hero.
 Unlike some of the actors who portrayed Mr. Rochester, Michael Fastbender is a young, sexy man who looks as though he is longing for love.
-He will make me look at Magneto in the upcoming X-Men: First Class in a whole new way.
-Perhaps that is what attracted him to Jane Eyre in the first place.
-He could tell that Jane could be depended upon when the crazy wife you have locked in the attic stabs you in the middle of the night.
+(Now I’ll look at Magneto in X-Men: First Class in a whole new way.)

 The fact that Rochester kept his crazy wife in his home instead of sending her to some hell hole asylums or ‘get rid‘ of her in some more permanent way tells you something about the kind of man he is.